JChen-UToronto/BEPS_hourly_site/README.md

 @mainpage BEPS hourly version (v4.11)

-The user guide for the Biosphere-atmosphere Exchange Process Simulator (BEPS) hourly version for site (v4.11), renamed from the Boreal Ecosystem Productivity Simulator.
+The user guide for the Biosphere-atmosphere Exchange Process Simulator (BEPS) hourly version for single site (v4.11), renamed from the Boreal Ecosystem Productivity Simulator.

 -----------------------------------------
 -----------------------------------------